-Market returns and risks vary over time, and are somewhat predictable over the medium to long term.
-This can be harnessed to improve portfolio outcomes by dynamically altering asset allocations or levels of risks as market conditions change.
+Market returns and risks are time varying, and are somewhat predictable over the medium to long term.
+This can be harnessed to improve portfolio outcomes by dynamically altering asset allocation or levels of risks as market conditions alter.
 We harness both quantitative and qualitative analysis to inform our portfolio positioning and risk analysis.
 We recognise that the future is ‘unknowable’ and therefore scenario analysis and stress testing are critical to identifying and preparing for potential risks and opportunities.

-By modelling future expected net returns and risks, and creating a ‘level playing field’ where each opportunity is assessed relative to others, and the portfolio is assessed against its investment objectives, we aim to ensure we allocate capital into favorable investment opportunities for the portfolio.
-This process means understanding how different types of assets interrelate in different economic and financial environments.
-This enables a true assessment of their relative attractiveness and contribution to portfolio risk.
+By modelling future expected net returns and risks, and creating a ‘level playing field’ where each opportunity is assessed relative to others, and the portfolio is assessed relative to its investment objectives, we aim to ensure we allocate capital into favorable investment opportunities for the portfolio.
+This process requires an understanding how different types of assets interrelate in different economic and financial environments, to enable a true assessment of their relative attractiveness and contribution to portfolio risk.

 We are an attractive long-term partner given our strong purpose and culture, our inspiring membership, the professionalism of our team, the strength of our brand and our growth trajectory.

 Building long-term partnerships requires trust, and a commitment to work cooperatively to foster a positive, mutually beneficial relationship.
 Our willingness to share ideas and insights, emerging risks and opportunities, and discuss and create innovative solutions helps deliver value to members.